GradleUp/compat-patrouille/README.md

 * [non-JVM targets do not support apiVersion/languageVersion](https://youtrack.jetbrains.com/issue/KT-66755/).
 * some targets (like wasmJs) require that the compile time `kotlin-stdlib` version matches the compiler version.

-Not only does that mean that compat-patrouille cannot configure compatibility flags for non-JVM targets, it also means compat-patrouille may downgrade some of your dependencies.
+Not only does that mean that tapmoc cannot configure compatibility flags for non-JVM targets, it also means tapmoc may downgrade some of your dependencies.

 Because it relies on `coreLibrariesVersion` to configure the JVM stdlib version, some of your non-JVM libraries may be older than your compiler version, which may cause issues.